Sergie Sovoroff

-Sergie Sovoroff (September 17, 1901 – September 27, 1989) was an Aleut educational leader.
+Sergie Sovoroff Сергий Соворов; (September 17, 1901 – September 27, 1989) was an Aleut educational leader.
 He was born on Umnak Island in the Aleut village of Nikolski in 1902.

 Sergie encouraged others to learn basic survival skills in the Aleutians such as how to build an Unangam Ulax (a traditional sod house from driftwood, grass, and dirt), and how to not starve to death, "A person should teach himself to eat things from the beach and from the land.
 Then in case of a food shortage, he could eat Aleut food and survive."

 Sovoroff was born only nine years before the United States government outlawed sea otter hunting.
 After 1911, the need and use of iqyax̂, Aleut sea kayaks, declined abruptly.
 But Sovoroff continued to see a need for creating model sea kayaks, known in his days by the Aleut name iqyax̂ or the Russian name "baidarka".
 Sovoroff "...kept up the tradition of making kayak models".

 Model sea kayaks built by Sovoroff, quite often with three hatches with a Russian Orthodox priest seated in the middle hatch, can be seen in many museums around the world.
 These model sea kayaks, finely crafted by Sovoroff, often equipped with a rudder on the stern of the kayak, all too frequently bear the name of the person who purchased them or donated them to the museum, and not Sovoroff's, contrary to Aleut values of honoring elders.

 Sergie died on September 27, 1989, and is buried in Nikolski, Alaska in the cemetery next to the Saint Nicholas Russian Orthodox Church; he is buried next to his wife, Agnes Sovoroff, in an unmarked grave.